Exploring the Buildings of Skelton

-As part of the Skelton Townscape Heritage Project, Tees Archaeology is leading a project to record the buildings of the historic core of Skelton.
-This will create a ‘Snapshot in Time’ of the buildings of Skelton and provide a reference and research tool for anybody interested in investigating the heritage of Skelton in the future.
+As part of the Skelton Townscape Heritage Project, Tees Archaeology led a project to record the buildings of the historic core of Skelton.
+This created a descriptive snapshot of the buildings at a moment in time; hence the activity title.
+The material thus assembled will provide a reference and research tool for anybody interested in investigating the heritage of Skelton in the future.

 Please also see Tees Archaeology’s Website.

 A 4th tranche will be undertaken in the autumn of 2019.
 This will cover some of the outlying areas and also the changes brought about in the High Street by the project.